jcommon/graph/README.md

-jcommon-deps
+jcommon-graph
 =====

-Java library for simple in-memory topological sorts.
+Java library for simple in-memory graph operations such as iterative and concurrent topological sorts.